xangregg/dronetimes/README.md

 ![time scatterplot](timevtime.png "Table time versus extracted time")

 I added two diagonal reference lines.
 The orange one corresponds to EST and the diagonal clusters near it are other US time zones.
 The graph diagonal is where the time in the table is the same as GMT.
 Lots of those!
-Oddly, few of those occur before 1 PM (1300Z) hours.
-Maybe the reporter could sometimes only handle one subtraction.
-Either subtract the time zone offset or subtract the 12 hour PM offset.
-Times after 1 PM require both adjustments, but it's as if only the latter was made.
+Few of those occur before 1 PM (1300Z) hours, which seems reasonable for GMT sighting times in the US but not for local times.

 ## Categorizing